 The timeline above assumes normal operation of the campus network and the servers involved.
 If some unforseen server failure or network disruption were to happen, the change might not happen as scheduled, or might not adhere to the timeline above.

 A day or two after the change is over, hostmaster will change the affected DNS TTLs back to normal (from 10 minutes to 12 hours).
-You will not see email showing this DNS TTL change happen.
+You may not see email showing this DNS TTL change happen.